Speech-Language Pathology - Continuing Education

 2:00 - 2:45 Lecture · Current Trends in AAC Intervention: iPad and new iOS accessibility features · Current Trends in AAC Intervention: Eye gaze devices, social media and therapy ideas

 Date and Time

-The conference will be given in the Larini Room, Room 290A (second floor), in the Public Square on Molloy's Rockville Centre campus located at 1000 Hempstead Avenue, Rockville Centre, NY 11571.
+The conference will be given in the Hays Theatre, in the Wilbur Arts Center on Molloy's Rockville Centre campus located at 1000 Hempstead Avenue, Rockville Centre, NY 11571.
 Travel directions will be sent with your confirmation.

 Click here to register online.
-The Regular Registration fee category is listed by default in the fee listing.
-The other fee categories will appear once you click "Enroll Yourself" and log on.
 Please note that if you are registering online, after you enter your charge card information you should click "Continue to Checkout" just once.
 It can take up to a minute or two for the charge to be processed.
 If you click more than once the system will void the registration and you will need to call the CE Office at 516-323-3550 to register.

 Click here to download a registration form to register by phone, by mail, by fax or in-person.
 Confirmation of your registration will be sent to you upon receipt of your registration.

 A full refund will be granted as long as you contact us one week prior to the start of each program.
 However, substitutions can be made until the day of the program at no charge.